OtiDavidChibueze/OtiDavidChibueze/README.md

 With expertise in **React, HTML, CSS,** and **JavaScript**, I craft intuitive and engaging user interfaces.
 My love for detail and aesthetics extends to the utilization of **TailwindCSS**, ensuring that every pixel is perfectly in place.
 Creating seamless, responsive, and visually appealing web experiences is my forte.

 ## Back-End Expertise 💻⚙️
-On the back-end, I wield the power of **Node.js, Express,** and **MongoDB** to build robust, scalable, and efficient server-side solutions.
+On the back-end, I wield the power of **Node.js, Express, JavaScript, Python Django** and **MongoDB** to build robust, scalable, and efficient server-side solutions.
 From designing APIs to handling database management, I enjoy the logical challenges of creating a solid foundation for web applications.

 ## Acquired Skills 💨💨💨💨💨